 Western world view, cession treaties and Indian Act land surrenders.

 While Monica has long tapped into David’s knowledge for her various Ipperwash-related projects, the two had not formally collaborated together until July 2017 when Aamjiwnaang Heritage & Culture: E’Maawizidijig asked them to present together for “Treaty Day.”
 Realizing that their respective knowledge bases complemented each other perfectly, they soon partnered on a two-day training workshop for a local school board.
 Since then, they have booked longer training workshops with other school boards, and shorter workshops with university, high school and elementary students, and with public libraries.

 Request an estimate

-To request a custom-tailored agenda for your region and target audience, along with an estimate for an appropriate length of workshop, please fill out the form below.
+To request an agenda for your region and target audience, along with an estimate for an appropriate length of workshop, please fill out the form below.
 We will respond within 5 to 7 business days.